Ryanuw11/MIST-353-Gym-Tracker-Repo/README.md

 2. With that done the user will boot up MVS and click clone repo at the top right where they will input the link from the github alongside adding a path that the repo can reside in.

+3. One thing to note is that there are many NuGet packages requried for this project which I will list here:

 Possible Pitfall: Insure a .gitignore is present in the repo if you as the user planning to make change because it will try and stage your entire hard drive (Been there)

 3. With the user being in the project now they will now have to setup the database connection.
 With the database, the user will log into their with their azure or with a pre provided database.
 Once in the user will have to go back to MVS and ensure the following statement is present within appsettings.json